giga-dust/dust-sales-skills/README.md

 | [`sales-enablement`](skills/sales-enablement/SKILL.md) | Create decks, one-pagers, objection docs, demo scripts, playbooks | Adapted from `coreyhaines31/marketingskills/sales-enablement` |
 | [`enterprise-sales-motion`](skills/enterprise-sales-motion/SKILL.md) | Coach a repeatable enterprise sales engine (discovery, procurement, team) | Adapted from `RefoundAI/lenny-skills/enterprise-sales-motion` |

-## Fit with the Vanta Dust workspace
+## Fit with YOUR workspace

-Cross-comparison of what each skill needs vs. the toolsets and connections available in the Vanta workspace today:
+Cross-comparison of what each skill needs vs. the toolsets and connections available in your Dust workspace today:

 | Capability needed | Available in Vanta workspace | Used by |
 |---|---|---|